 Rampant deforestation, inadequate supplies of potable water, soil erosion, desertification, poaching, land and water pollution (mainly caused by poor sanitation, improper disposals of agricultural and industrial wastes), etc. include some of the environmental problems facing Mali today.

-Just like in most African countries today, political instability (Coup d'etats, etc.), poor governance and corruption remain major problems facing the Republic of Mali today.
+Just like in most African countries today, political instability (Coup d'etats, etc.), poor governance and corruption continue to tear Mali apart.